github/personal-website/README.md

-# Get started building your personal website
+# hello everyone toaday I will teache you how to build your personal website easily

 ### Showcase your software development skills